Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Definition 1

-Speech etiquette is a stable system of communication that ascribes to society the rules for establishing speech communication in order to maintain communication in a certain tone, respectively. social status, roles and positions, environment.
+Speech etiquette is a stable system of communication that ascribes to society the rules for establishing speech communication to maintain communication in a certain tone, respectively. social statuses, roles and positions, environment.

 In a broad sense, speech etiquette performs a regulatory function in the process of communication (for example, communication by age status, youth or professional norms).

-In a narrow sense, speech etiquette is a semantic field of the functional type of a polite behavior model in the following acts of communication: appeal, acquaintance, gratitude, request, apology, etc.
+In a narrow sense, speech etiquette is a semantic field of the functional type of a polite model of behavior in the following acts of communication: appeal, acquaintance, gratitude, request, apology, etc.

-The richness of the synonymous series of units of speech etiquette is due to the contact of different social signs communicants in different social interactions.
+The richness of synonymous rows of units of speech etiquette is due to the coming into contact of different social characteristics communicators in different social interactions.

 Factors taken into account in speech etiquette:

-• Linguistic, differentiates the unit of etiquette as a word, phrase, correctly pronounced from the point of view of the language;
+• Linguistic, differentiates a unit of etiquette as a word, phrase, correctly pronounced from the point of view of language;

-• The stylistic factor delimits the forms of communication among the public, generations, partners, etc.;
+• The stylistic factor differentiates the forms of communication among the public, generations, partners, etc.;

-• Cultural, considers speech etiquette as an integral part folk culture and norms of behavior inherent in this territorial community.
+• Culturological, considers speech etiquette as an integral part folk culture and norms of behavior inherent in a given territorial community.

 Rules and requirements of speech etiquette